-Further, the Issuer's subsidiary Kvika Asset Management emphasises offering the Group's customers a broad range of services for investing in Iceland as well as in global markets.
-The aim is to provide the best asset and fund management services, guided by customers' long-term interests.
+Further, the Issuer's asset management subsidiary KES emphasises offering the Group's customers a broad range of services for investing in Iceland as well as in global markets, aiming to provide the best asset and fund management services, guided by customers' long-term interests.
+Subsidiary TMT provides a range of insurance services to individuals and companies in Iceland with a focus on providing excellent service, with a focus on digital solutions and subsidiary Kvika Securities Ltd. provides services in the UK.

 The Group employs a tight-knit team of experts who achieve success on the basis of their diverse educational backgrounds, in-depth knowledge, extensive experience, and dedication to meeting customers' needs.
 Kvika's CEO is Marinó Örn Tryggvason and the chairman of the Board is Sigurður Hannesson.

 The Bank is currently listed on the Regulated Market of Nasdaq Iceland.
 The Bank has also issued several bills and bonds that have been admitted to trading on the Regulated Market of Nasdaq Iceland.

-Organisational structure The Issuer's organisational chart can be seen below in Figure 1.
+Organisational structure

 The Issuer's organisational chart can be seen below in Figure 1.

+The Issuer's organisational chart can be seen below in Figure 1.
 The Bank defines three reportable segments, based on the same principles and structure as internal reporting to executive management and the board of directors.
-On 31.12.2019, the Group employed 132 full-time employees.